-Whatever book you want to read, you're sure to find it in London's bookshops, second-hand bookshops and book markets.
+Whatever book you want to read, you're sure to find it in London's bookshops, second-hand bookshops or book markets.

-Browse for books in London's best bookstores, from specialist bookshops and book markets for rare treasures at rewarding prices, to second-hand bookstores, academic bookshops and high street chains.
+Browse for books in London's best bookstores, from specialist bookshops and book markets for rare treasures, to second-hand bookstores, academic bookshops and high street chains.

 London has every shop a book lover could possibly need for browsing, reading or shopping for gifts.